Where can I go to the beach?

-- Check with the local resorts and hotels for special programs for children.
-The Sea Pines Resort offers many activities geared for younger children and families.
+- Check with the local resorts and hotels for special programs for children: Omni Hilton Head Oceanfront Resort; Sonesta Resort Hilton Head Island; The Sea Pines Resort; The Westin Hilton Head Island Resort & Spa

-- Watch the fireworks on Tuesday night at Shelter Cove Harbour and Marina during June, July & August.
+- Watch the fireworks on Tuesday night at Shelter Cove Harbour & Marina during June, July & August.